 b.
 Run bandwidth run

 The internet speed in this country is pretty low.
-Nepal is placed at 172th in overall world ranking.
-The bandwidth of highest ISP in Nepal is 1.08 mbps which is given by Nepalese Service Provider (NSP).
+Nepal is placed at 172th in the overall world ranking.
+The bandwidth of the highest ISP in Nepal is 1.08 Mbps which is given by Nepalese Service Provider (NSP).
 And, more than 60% people lag and buffer with the bandwidth of 512 kbps.
-For basis of comparison South Korea tops its download speed at 34 mbps.
+For the basis of comparison, South Korea tops its download speed at 34 Mbps.
 This is a moment of sulky realization because the top dollar you are paying for your connection is sprinting on a steep gradient carrying a bag of stone.

 You can watch our video to know about the mind bending facts to visit Upper Mustang here 🙂